How to Train Your Dragon (2010 film)

-How to Train Your Dragon is a 2010 American computer-animated action fantasy film loosely based on the 2003 book of the same name by Cressida Cowell, produced by DreamWorks Animation and distributed by Paramount Pictures.
-It was directed by Chris Sanders and Dean DeBlois from a screenplay by Will Davies, Sanders, and DeBlois, and stars the voices of Jay Baruchel, Gerard Butler, Craig Ferguson, America Ferrera, Jonah Hill, Christopher Mintz-Plasse, T.J.
+How to Train Your Dragon is a 2010 American animated fantasy film directed by Chris Sanders and Dean DeBlois and written by Sanders, DeBlois and Will Davies, based on the 2003 novel by Cressida Cowell.
+Produced by DreamWorks Animation, the film stars the voices of Jay Baruchel, Gerard Butler, Craig Ferguson, America Ferrera, Jonah Hill, Christopher Mintz-Plasse, T.J.
 Miller, and Kristen Wiig.
-The story takes place in Berk, a mythical Viking village; Hiccup, an undersized teen wishing to become a dragon slayer like the other Vikings, injures a rare Night Fury dragon but is unable to bring himself to kill it.
-He instead helps and befriends the dragon, and quickly discovers that things are not exactly as they seem in the Viking-Dragon conflict.
+The story takes place in Berk, a mythical Viking village; Hiccup, an undersized teen outcast and son of the village chieftain, wishing to become a dragon slayer like the other Vikings, injures a rare Night Fury dragon but is unable to bring himself to kill it.
+He instead helps and befriends the dragon, and quickly discovers that things are not exactly as they seem in the conflict between Vikings and dragons.

-In 2004, the book series began attracting the attention of the executives at DreamWorks Animation.
-Following the success of Over the Hedge (2006), producer Bonnie Arnold shortly became interested in the newly acquired property.
-The filmmakers hired cinematographer Roger Deakins (known for frequently collaborating with the Coen brothers) as a visual consultant to help them with lighting and overall look of the film and to add a live-action feel.
+In 2004, the book series began attracting the attention of executives at DreamWorks Animation.
+After the success of Over the Hedge (2006), producer Bonnie Arnold became interested in the newly acquired property.
+The directors of the film wanted to ensure they took advantage of the improvisation abilities of the secondary cast by frequently bringing them together in the recording sessions.
+The filmmakers hired cinematographer Roger Deakins as a visual consultant to help them with the aesthetics of the film and to add a live-action feel.
 John Powell composed the film's musical score.

-How to Train Your Dragon premiered at the Gibson Amphitheater on March 21, 2010, and was released in the United States five days later on March 26.
-The film was a commercial success, earning nearly $500 million worldwide.
-It was widely acclaimed, being praised for its animation, voice acting, writing, musical score, and 3D sequences.
-It was nominated for the Academy Award for Best Animated Feature and Best Original Score at the 83rd Academy Awards, but lost to Toy Story 3 and The Social Network, respectively.
-How to Train Your Dragon also won ten Annie Awards, including Best Animated Feature.
-How to Train Your Dragon is the first entry in what would become the multimedia franchise of the same name, which includes two more films—How to Train Your Dragon 2 (2014) and How to Train Your Dragon: The Hidden World (2019).
-A live-action reboot from Universal Pictures is scheduled to be released on March 14, 2025.
+How to Train Your Dragon premiered at the Gibson Amphitheater on March 21, 2010, and was released in the United States on March 26 by Paramount Pictures.
+The film was a commercial success, earning $494.9 million worldwide becoming the tenth-highest-grossing film of 2010, and was widely acclaimed by critics, being praised for its animation, voice acting, writing, musical score, and 3D sequences.
+It received numerous accolades including two Academy Award nominations.
+How to Train Your Dragon is the first entry in what became a multimedia franchise, which includes two more films—How to Train Your Dragon 2 (2014) and How to Train Your Dragon: The Hidden World (2019).
+A live-action remake was released in 2025, with DeBlois returning to direct and Butler reprising his role of Stoick.